Terrie is a creative person who loves DIY on a budget and updating her farm house. She enjoys sharing creative tips

-Cleaning these four items without the use of chemical cleaner is easier than it sounds.
+Cleaning these four items without the use of chemicals is easier than it sounds.
 There are a lot more green cleaning products available now than ever before.
 You should clean all these items at least twice a year.

 - Windows and window sills.
 Don't forget the screen.